 6.21 Electronic Communications PolicySee version history

-Electronic communications (e.g., electronic mail (e-mail), instant messaging (IM), and listservs) are services provided by Central Piedmont Community College as aids in the transfer of information and may be used for a wide variety of on- and off-campus communication relating to College business.
+Electronic communications (e.g., electronic mail (e-mail), social media, text messaging, instant messaging (IM), and listservs) are services provided by Central Piedmont Community College as aids in the transfer of information and may be used for a wide variety of on- and off-campus communication relating to college business.
 This policy addresses the expectations for and use of electronic communications.
-This policy applies to all electronic communication services established by the College for faculty, staff, students, and any other users of College electronic communication services.
+This policy applies to all electronic communication services established by the college for faculty, staff, students, and any other users of college electronic communication services.

 Users may expect reasonable access to electronic communication services; however, this cannot be guaranteed to be available at all times and in all circumstances.

 In certain circumstances an individual's electronic communication services account may have to be accessed for routine management or maintenance purposes.